skunkteam/sherlock/README.md

 _More documentation coming soon_

-## Interoperability with RxJS using sherlock-rxjs
+## Interoperability with RxJS out of the box

 _Coming soon_